the-king-lucy/the-king-lucy/README.md

 ## I’m currently learning Javascript, HTML, CSS and Python
 I experiment with visual journalism here www.thehandsomereport.com

-## I'm always interested in collaborating on tech-heavy investigations
+## I'm always interested in collaborating on tech-first investigations
 I think we can achieve more if we reach across borders and tech specialities to collaborate.
 Hit me up

 Email: hello@thekinglucy.com